 Animals first

-New Zealand had a society for the prevention of cruelty to animals before it had one devoted to ending violence towards children and women – the first branch of the Society for the Prevention of Cruelty to Animals (SPCA) was started in 1882.
-The Society for the Protection of Women and Children began in Auckland in 1893, and for many years also managed the prevention of cruelty to animals.
-Now called Home and Family Counselling, the organisation provides assistance to children who have been abused or have witnessed domestic violence.
+New Zealand had a society for the prevention of cruelty to animals before it had one devoted to ending violence towards children and women – the first branch of the Society for the Prevention of Cruelty to Animals (SPCA) was founded in 1882.
+The Society for the Protection of Women and Children began in Auckland in 1893 – and for many years also worked to prevent cruelty to animals.
+Now called Wingspan (formerly Home and Family Counselling), the organisation provides assistance to people who have been abused or have witnessed domestic violence.

 Women’s groups were central in raising awareness of abuse and demanding changes to the law to protect children.
-The Society for the Protection of Women and Children first drew attention to the sexual abuse of children in the 19th century when it argued for the criminalisation of incest.
-In the 1970s and 1980s women’s and children’s rights groups campaigned to end violence within the home.
-They highlighted the sexual abuse of girls and young women, and were influential in leading research in this area.
+The Society for the Protection of Women and Children first drew attention to the sexual abuse of children in the 19th century, when it argued for the criminalisation of incest.
+In the 1970s and 1980s women’s and children’s rights groups campaigned to end violence in the home.
+They highlighted the sexual abuse of girls and young women, and led research in this area.

 Plunket